SgtCoDFish/EINS/README.md

 EINS
 ====

-EINS: A simple java card game
+EINS: A simple console-based card game written in Java.

+For instructions on installation and details on how to play, please consult the wiki.